Cage diving with great white sharks in June 2018

 Guadalupe cage diving

-Cage Diving with Great White Sharks at Seal Island, False Bay in June 2018.
+Cage Dive with Great White Sharks at Seal Island, False Bay June 2018

 “Grace” was one of the first sharks to arrive at Seal Island this year and in early June, we had this nearly 4-meter female shark on most of our trips.
 This beautiful female was very interactive and would do many circuits around the boat making for great viewing from both the boat and the cage.